-1. reviews and makes recommendations related to the liberal arts core.
+- Reviews and makes recommendations related to the undergraduate core.

-2. reviews and makes recommendations regarding proposals that will change the general education requirements for the entire undergraduate student body; before reaching a final recommendation, presents the proposal and distributes a ballot to the faculty members whose teaching responsibility is at least one-half on the undergraduate level.
+- Reviews and makes recommendations regarding proposals that will change the undergraduate core requirements for the entire undergraduate student body; before reaching a final recommendation, presents the proposal and distributes a ballot to all faculty members whose teaching responsibility is at least one-half on the undergraduate level.

 One faculty member from each of the following areas that support the general education curriculum:

 Arts (chosen from Communication Arts, Music, Theatre, and Dance and Visual Arts

 Social Sciences (chosen from Criminal Justice, Economics, Political Science, and Sociology)